-Studies conducted in the US found that between 5% to 15% of the population reported having sexual acts with one of their siblings during childhood (Griffee et al., 2014; Hardy, 2001).
-Another study found that 15% of female students and 10% of male students reported experiencing this type of abuse.
-In 43% of the cases, abuse occurred when the victim was 8 years old or younger (Finkelhor, 1988; Tyler, 2011).
+Studies conducted in the United States found that between 5% to 15% of the population reported having sexual acts with a sibling during childhood (Griffee et al., 2014; Hardy, 2001).
+Another study found that 15% and 10% of female and male students, respectively, reported experiencing such abuse.
+In 43% of cases, abuse occurred when the victim was aged 8 or younger (Finkelhor, 1988; Tyler, 2011).

-Researchers in the UK found that sexual assault by siblings is twice as common as sexual assault by parents against children (Brooker et al., 2001).
+Researchers in the United Kingdom found that sexual assault by siblings is twice as common as sexual assault by parents against children (Brooker et al., 2001).

-A major national epidemiological survey conducted in Israel between 2011-2014, in collaboration with the Ministry of Education, found that 18.7% of respondents had experienced sexual assault.
-Of those who reported being assaulted by an adult sibling (who they knew), 42% reported being assaulted by an older brother and 28% by an older sister.
-Among those who reported being assaulted by a sibling who was also a minor (similar age group) 11.6% were assaulted by a brother and 9.5% by a sister.
+A major national epidemiological survey conducted in Israel between 2011–2014 in collaboration with the Ministry of Education found that 18.7% of respondents had experienced sexual assault.
+Of those who reported being assaulted by an adult sibling, 42% reported being assaulted by an older brother and 28% by an older sister.
+Among those who reported being assaulted by a minor (similar age group) sibling 11.6% were assaulted by a brother and 9.5% by a sister.
 Among those who experienced coerced physical sexual behavior, 8.6% were assaulted by a brother and 5.3% by a sister.
-Among those whose victimization did not involve physical contact (for example, forced exposure of their private parts), 5.7% were victimized by a brother and 4.2% by a sister (Lev-Wiesel & Izikowitz, 2016).
+Among those whose victimization did not involve physical contact (for example, forced exposure of their private parts), 5.7% of incidents were by a brother and 4.2% by a sister (Lev-Wiesel & Izikowitz, 2016).

 There is agreement in the professional literature and empirical research that sexual assault within the family has negative effects in childhood and into adulthood, and that incest among siblings has severe and devastating psychological consequences (Ballantine, 2012; Herman, 1992; Tener et al., 2021).
 Victims of sibling incest often feel betrayed, both by the offender and by their parents, who failed to protect them.
 However, there is not a single pattern characterizing the psychological effects, but rather a wide range of potential psychological responses, including: post-traumatic stress disorder, depression, suicidal thoughts, compulsion disorders, flashbacks, fear and anxiety, dissociation, eating disorders, drug use and addiction, aggression and hostility, attention deficit, hyperactivity, sleeping disorders, incontinence, age-inappropriate sexual behavior, sexual promiscuity, difficulties with interpersonal connections, distrust of others, poor self-image, low self-efficacy, problems in making judgments, delay in spontaneous thinking, and physical or emotional revictimization (Ballantine, 2012; Finkelhor, 1988; Frennis, 1995; Haran, 2007; Kendall-Tackett et al., 1993).
 Children who were sexually assaulted often suffer from a syndrome of secrecy and dependency that leaves them feeling isolated, helpless, and distrustful.
-Since they hide the secret of the abuse, they become fixated on the trauma, develop unhealthy mechanisms to attain a sense of control, and may fantasize about future abuse (Haran, 2007).
-Many develop PTSD, which includes intrusive thoughts, hyper-arousal, and avoidance (Herman, 1992).
-In severe cases, psychopathology such as dissociative personality disorders may occur (Zomer & Zomer, 1997).
+Hiding their secret of the abuse, they become fixated on the trauma, develop unhealthy mechanisms to attain a sense of control, and may fantasize about future abuse (Haran, 2007).
+Many develop PTSD, involving intrusive thoughts, hyperarousal, and avoidance (Herman, 1992).
+In severe cases, psychopathology, such as dissociative personality disorders, may occur (Zomer & Zomer, 1997).

-The severity of the psychological damage resulting from this type of assault is affected by various factors: age of onset, duration, coercive means used, violence or threats of violence, age difference between abuser and victim, degree of closeness in the family, lack of protective parental figures, secrecy associated with the abuse, the victim’s perception of having consented to the abuse, and the degree of support from the family and social environment when the victim exposes or attempts to expose the abuse (Finkelhor, 1988; Frennis, 1995; Zomer, 2001).
+Various factors affect the severity of the psychological damage this type of assault causesby: age of onset, duration, coercive means used, violence or threats of violence, age difference between abuser and victim, degree of closeness in the family, lack of protective parental figures, secrecy associated with the abuse, the victim’s perception of having consented to the abuse, and the degree of support from the family and social environment when the victim exposes or attempts to expose the abuse (Finkelhor, 1988; Frennis, 1995; Zomer, 2001).

-Discussion:
+Discussion

 Germination Substrate for Sibling Incest and Implications for the Post-Crisis Reality